WakiMak/trentent.github.io-forked/_posts/2015-07-23-citrix-seamless-flags-and-their-impact.md

 </div>

 <div style="min-height: 14px;">
-  Process Explorer allows us to dive &#8216;deeper&#8217; into the process to determine the thread that is utilizing our CPU.
+  Process Explorer allows us to dive 'deeper' into the process to determine the thread that is utilizing our CPU.
 </div>

 <div style="clear: both; text-align: center;">